populationgenomics/cpg-flow/README.md

     'CumulativeCalc', # the second stage
     'FilterEvens', # the third stage
     'BuildAPrimePyramid', # the last stage
+]

+show_workflow = True # generates a plot of the DAG
 ...
 ```

+For a full list of supported config options with documentation, see [defaults.toml](src/cpg_flow/defaults.toml)

 This `.toml` file will be may be named anything, as long as it is correctly passed to the `analysis-runner` invocation.
 The `analysis-runner` supplies its own default settings, and combines it with the settings from this file, before submitting a job.